A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Civil

-A legally-binding wedding ceremony in Austria is performed by an official registrar.
-It takes place at the “Standesamt” or another officially certified location.
-This means that for a legal ceremony you can not simply pick a nice spot in the mountains but have to choose from a list of official locations to get married.
-A legally-binding ceremony in Austria will be recognized as such in most other countries.
-It is a legal requirement that the wedding ceremony take place in German language.
+A legally-binding wedding ceremony in Austria is performed by an official registrar, takes place at the “Standesamt” or another officially certified location, and it must be in the German language.
+You can't just pick a nice spot in the mountains for a legal ceremony, and you have to choose from the list of official marriage locations.
 An English interpreter is obligatory if you two and your witnesses do not speak German.
+A legal wedding in Austria will be recognized as such in most countries.

 Religious

 A religious wedding ceremony in Austria is not legally-binding and can not be recognized as such in other countries.
-You can still get married at one of Austria’s beautiful churches or chapels and include religious traditions and blessings into your ceremony.
-We recommend choosing a privately owned chapel for your ceremony location since this allows you more freedom of choice when it comes to ceremony times, decorations and choice of celebrant or minister.
+Though it won't be a legal wedding, you can still tie the knot in one of Austria’s beautiful churches or chapels with religious traditions and blessings observed during the ceremony.
+We recommend choosing a privately owned chapel since this allows you more freedom when it comes to schedule, decor and choice of celebrant or minister.

 Symbolic

-With a symbolic ceremony in Austria, you don’t have to worry about any legal requirements and can just focus on the two of you and your day!
-Whenever possible, a symbolic ceremony is our personal recommendation for getting married in Austria.
-Many of our couples choose to get the legal paperwork out of the way at home and then have their “real” symbolic wedding in a location of their choosing.
-This way, you have the freedom to choose any location and time you like and to include highly personal, bespoke wording in your ceremony.
+Whenever possible, a symbolic wedding in Austria is our personal recommendation because it takes away the burden of fulfilling any legal requirement.
+You can just focus on the two of you and your special day.
+Many of our couples choose to get the legal paperwork done in their home country to have the “real” symbolic wedding in their dream Austrian venue.
+They had the freedom to choose any place and time for the ceremony and to include highly personal, bespoke wording.

 Legal requirements

-A legal wedding in Austria has to be performed by an officiant at the Standesamt or another approved location.
-The ceremony has to be held in German language to be recognized as legally binding.
+A legal wedding in Austria needs to be performed by an officiant at the Standesamt or another approved location.
+The ceremony has to be in the German language to be recognized as legally binding.
 If neither you nor your partner speak German, a translator may be present.
 A marriage application has to be filed up to 6 months before your wedding day.
-While residency in Austria is not necessary, it will usually be required for both partners to be present in person when filing the application.
+While residency in Austria is not necessary, both partners are required to be present in person when filing the application.
 Here's a detailed info about legal weddings in Austria

 Austrian Food